philc/book-notes/shape up - ryan singer.md

     * "Small batch" teams use the cycle to do several 1-2 week projects.
   * 1-2 hour meeting.
 "Pitches" are available to review offline, beforehand.
   * A well set up betting table gives leadership a "hands on the wheel" feeling of control.
-    * "The meeting is short, the options well-shaped, and the headcount low. )when these criteria are met, the betting table becomes a place to exercise control over the direction of the product instead of a battle for resources or a plea for prioritization."
+    * "The meeting is short, the options well-shaped, and the headcount low.
+When these criteria are met, the betting table becomes a place to exercise control over the direction of the product instead of a battle for resources or a plea for prioritization."
   * The meaning of a bet